avinashdv/EPL/README.md

 ## Deployment

-Chrome- It requires a local server for the website to be displayed.
+* Chrome- It requires a local server for the website to be displayed.
-FireFox- It doesn't require local server, results are displayed on the browser without any server support.
+* FireFox- It doesn't require local server, results are displayed on the browser without server support

 ## Built With